pbstark/EvoteID19-GA/Ms/gaEVID19.md

 + Novel argument: "kill the messenger"
     - Plaintiffs and Dem party told SoS about breaches/vulnerabilities; SoS accused them of hacking

-+ Curious behavior
-    - Wiped the Kennesaw State servers, the only potential source of forensic evidence

 ---

 ## Anomalous results

-+ High undervote rate, Much higher than down-ticket contests
++ High undervote rate, much higher than down-ticket contests

 + Undervote rate varied substantially by mode of voting
     - Higher rate for ballots cast on DREs
     - Higher in precincts with larger percentage of Black voters

++ Evidence of unusual DRE behavior, using data from poll tapes

 ---